 Due to that spreading, it now naturally inhabits much of the continents of Africa and Asia.
 Man also introduced it to the continent of Australia.
 Fortunately for it, therefore, this invertebrate displays a remarkable degree of adaptability in regards to its choice of habitat.

 That holds since it inhabits a wide range of ecosystems.
 These include such locations as temperate and tropical forests, urban areas, and even semi-arid regions.
 It does, however, prefer the area it appears in to have sufficient quantities of grass and herbaceous plants.

 Furthermore, one reason for this preference occurs due to the need for a sufficient and steady food supply.
 The European Mantis evolved as a powerful, carnivorous insect.
 The invertebrate also hunts its prey as a highly effective ambush predator.

 Finally, this prey typically consists of several types of insects.
 These include such creatures as grasshoppers, crickets, moths, bees, and flies.
-Nonetheless, individuals of this species also occasionally tackle significantly larger prey, such as smaller invertebrates.
+Individuals of this species nonetheless also occasionally tackle significantly larger prey, such as smaller invertebrates.